 Events were: golf, bowling, swimming, track and field, basketball, table tennis, basketball free-throw, jarts, baitcasting, dartball, rope skipping, Frisbee toss, softball throw and billiards.

 Over the years various events have been added and dropped from the program.
-Currently offered are: archery, badminton, 3 on 3 Half Court basketball, basketball free-throw, bowling, cycling, golf, horseshoes, lawn bowling, race walk, racquetball, 5K road race, shuffleboard, softball, swimming, table tennis, tennis, track and field, triathlon and volleyball.
+Currently offered are: archery, badminton, 3 on 3 Half Court basketball, basketball free-throw and three point, bowling, cornhole (bags), croquet, cycling, golf, horseshoes, lawn bowling, lawn darts, pickleball, powerlifting, race walk, racquetball, 5K road race, shuffleboard, softball, swimming, table tennis, tennis, track and field, triathlon and volleyball.

 Local Games are held annually and National Games are run bi-annually.
 In order to participate in the National Games athletes must compete in the local qualifying games and also must meet certain qualifying standards for each sport/event as specified by the National Senior Games Association.